These images were acquired using MIC instruments. For suggestions, comments and questions, please contact Ashlyn Montgomery.

 Leaf of a transgenic Arabidopsis thaliana plant expressing the tubulin-like chloroplast division protein FtsZ2 fused with Green Fluorescent Protein (GFP).
 The three-channel confocal image shows GFP fluorescence (green), chlorophyll fluorescence (red) and a transmitted bright-field image (gray).
 Image acquired by Stanislav Vitha on the Olympus FV1000 confocal microscope, using a 60x/1.2 water immersion objective.

 Histone-GFP fusion protein in Neurospora crassa hyphae.
-Specimen courtesy of Dr. Bell-Pedersen (Department of Biology, http://www.bio.tamu.edu/FACMENU/FACULTY/Bell-PedersenD.htm).
-A z-stack of GFP fluorescence images was acquired with z-step of 0.2 um, using Zeiss Axiophot microscope equipped with Plan Neofluoar 100x/1.3 oil immersion objective and a Coolsnap cf camera.
+Specimen courtesy of Dr. Bell-Pedersen (Department of Biology).
+A z-stack of GFP fluorescence images was acquired with z-step of 0.2 um, using Zeiss Axiophot microscope equipped with Plan Neofluar 100x/1.3 oil immersion objective and a Coolsnap cf camera.
 The raw image stack was processed with AutoDeblur X software (Media Cybernetics) using 100 iterations of blind deconvolution algorithm.
 Maximum intensity projection of the raw and deconvolved stacks is shown.
 Image data was acquired by Laura Short (Department of Anthropology) during the Spring 2009 Light Microscopy course offered by MIC (BIOL-608, Theory and Applications of Light Microscopy).
-For additional views of the deconvolved dataset, go to Deconvolution page in MIC Instrumens section.
+For additional views of the deconvolved dataset, go to Deconvolution page in the Guides and Tutorials section.

 Pollen of Artemisia (Asteraceae).
 Pollen grains were extracted and embedded in 2,2-thiodiethanol medium and imaged in a photon-counting mode on an Olympus FV1000 confocal microscope equipped with a 100x/1.4 oil immersion objective.
 The 3D image stack was surface-rendered using Osirix software.
 Sample preparation and imaging By Stanislav Vitha (MIC), rendering by Amen Zwa (Gannontech Inc.).
 Scale bar = 10 micrometers.

 Confocal image of Drosophila melanogaster polytene chromosomes from whole mount salivary glands.
 Anti-fibrillarin antibody was used to detect the nucleolus (red) and DAPI to stain the DNA.
-Image by Silvana Paredes (Department of Biology, PI: Keith Maggert http://www.bio.tamu.edu/FACMENU/FACULTY/MaggertK.htm)
+Image by Silvana Paredes (Department of Biology, PI: Keith Maggert).

 Interferometric micrograph of oil aerosol droplets on a glass slide.
 The micrograph allows to measure the droplet height by counting the number of interference fringes.
 Each black fringe corressponds to height step of 1/2 wavelength, in this case ~350 nm.
 The image was acquired using a Nikon 50x DI Mirau-type interferometric objective mounted on Zeiss Axiophot microscope.
 Incident light used for illumination was filtered using a 650 nm long-pass filter.
 Scale bar = 10 micrometers.
 Image by Stanislav Vitha, MIC.

 Confocal 3D imaging of beta-glucuronidase (GUS) histochemical staining in Arabidopsis thaliana root tips.
-The blue reaction product resulting form the indigogenic histochemical reaction exhibits fluorescence near 700 nm and is thus amendable to 3D confocal imaging.
+The blue reaction product resulting from the indigogenic histochemical reaction exhibits fluorescence near 700 nm and is thus amendable to 3D confocal imaging.
 The GUS staining is predominantly present in the root cap and rhizodermis.
-Olympus FV1000 confocal microscope, 60x/1.2 water imemrsion objective, excitation by 633 nm laser.
-Sample courtesy Sonia Iriyogen, W. Versaw lab (Biology, http://www.bio.tamu.edu/FACMENU/FACULTY/VersawW.htm).
+Olympus FV1000 confocal microscope, 60x/1.2 water immersion objective, excitation by 633nm laser.
+Sample courtesy of Sonia Iriyogen, W. Versaw lab (Biology).
 Image acquired by Stan Vitha.

 A crystal of zeolite imaged on the JEOL 6400 scanning electron microscope at 5,000x magnification, 15,000 volt accelerating voltage, and 16mm working distance.
 Image by Dr. Michael Pendelton, MIC.